Eating Together nurtures

 The Communal Lunch Project highlights the social function of food to address two issues disproportionately represented in the post-secondary student population: food insecurity and social isolation.
 Grounded in performance theory and food security theory, the project proposes another way of doing lunch on campus.

 We believe that an inclusive, healthy, and sustainable food culture is one that includes opportunities for skill-building, knowledge production, local healthy food, and communal eating – it’s one that builds a culture of care.
 It is well-established that physical and mental health is supported by healthy eating habits.
-But our current campus food culture makes it difficult for students to prioritize eating as a nourishing pause during their busy days.
+However, our current campus food culture makes it difficult for students to prioritize eating as a nourishing pause during their busy days.
 Please read more here.

 Meet our Team